Individuation: Arthur Schopenhauer

-For Schopenhauer the principium individuationis is constituted of time and space, being the ground of multiplicity.
+For Schopenhauer, the principium individuationis is constituted of time and space, being the ground of multiplicity.
 In his view, the mere difference in location suffices to make two systems different, with each of the two states having its own real physical state, independent of the state of the other.

 This view influenced Albert Einstein.
 Schrödinger put the Schopenhaurian label on a folder of papers in his files “Collection of Thoughts on the physical Principium individuationis.”

 Carl Jung

 According to Jungian psychology, individuation (Individuation) is a process of psychological integration.
 "In general, it is the process by which individual beings are formed and differentiated [from other human beings]; in particular, it is the development of the psychological individual as a being distinct from the general, collective psychology."

 Individuation is a process of transformation whereby the personal and collective unconscious are brought into consciousness (e.g., by means of dreams, active imagination, or free association) to be assimilated into the whole personality.
-It is a completely natural process necessary for the integration of the psyche.
+It is a completely natural process that is necessary for the integration of the psyche.
 Individuation has a holistic healing effect on the person, both mentally and physically.

 In addition to Jung's theory of complexes, his theory of the individuation process forms conceptions of an unconscious filled with mythic images, a non-sexual libido, the general types of extraversion and introversion, the compensatory and prospective functions of dreams, and the synthetic and constructive approaches to fantasy formation and utilization.